What you need to know today about the virus outbreak

 Meanwhile, India’s 1.3 billion people joined the global lockdown, and Prince Charles has tested positive for the new coronavirus.

 Here are some of AP’s top stories Wednesday on the world’s coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

 WHAT’S HAPPENING TODAY: